 Chip 'n' Dale (W CND10-07)

-He illustrated numerous of the MGM titles, such as 'Tom & Jerry', 'Big Spyke & Little Tyke', 'Droopy' and 'Barney Bear'.
-For Disney, he did numerous stories featuring 'Chip 'n' Dale', 'Li'l Bad Wolf' and 'Mickey Mouse' from 1948 to 1961.
+He also drew for many of the MGM titles, such as 'Tom & Jerry', 'Big Spyke & Little Tyke', 'Droopy' and 'Barney Bear'.
+For the Disney comic books he did numerous stories featuring 'Chip 'n' Dale', 'Li'l Bad Wolf' and 'Mickey Mouse' from 1948 to 1961.

 He also worked with ventriloquist Edgar Bergen's character 'Charlie McCarthy' from 1947 to 1954.
-Other comics include funny animal comics for Marvel.
+Other comics include funny animal comics for Marvel, and work on the 'Yogi Bear' and 'Flinstones' newspaper comics under supervision of Gene Hazelton.
+His son Jerry was also working for Hanna-Barbera, as an animator.